First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Pulsar geometry

-The unbinned posterior again contains two distinct solutions we previously considered, but they are highly asymmetric in statistical weight.
+The unbinned posterior contains two previously considered solutions, but they are now highly asymmetric in statistical weight.
 Information-criterion comparison shows that Solution~2 is strongly favored ($\Delta\mathrm{AIC}\approx 13$), allowing us to unambiguously identify it as the statistically preferred geometry.
-The parameters of the preferred solution remain consistent with the binned results within their respective uncertainties (see Table~\ref{tab:rvm_solutions}).
+The geometric parameters of the preferred solution remain consistent with the binned results within their respective uncertainties (see Table~\ref{tab:rvm_solutions}), and the phase-independent polarization is characterized by ${\rm PD}=6.1\pm1.1$\%.
+This unbinned estimation of the PD explicitly accounts for the phase-dependent PA rotation, avoids cancellation of the Stokes vectors over the pulse, and yields a significant detection, unlike the phase-averaged analysis.

-We further investigated whether the low phase-averaged polarization could be explained by depolarization caused by the smooth rotation of the PA over the pulse.
-We applied RVM-based derotation to the \ixpe events.
-For each photon, its spin phase was previously calculated (see Sect.~\ref{sec:observations}), and now we calculated the expected PA based on the preferred RVM solution.
-The Stokes parameters $(Q,U)$ of each photon were then rotated by the negative of this model angle, effectively aligning all polarization vectors.
-This procedure is similar to that used for the supernova remnants Cas~A and Tycho by \citet{Vink2022} and \citet{Ferrazzoli2023}.

-This procedure removes the phase-dependent rotation of the PA and, therefore, eliminates the mutual cancellation of polarization vectors that occurs when averaging over the full pulse and which leads to a decrease in the phase-averaged PD.
-The Stokes spectra extracted from these derotated events were analyzed with the same spectro-polarimetric model \texttt{const$\times$tbabs$\times$powerlaw$\times$polconst} used for the original data, the PA was fixed at 0\degr.

-The phase-averaged PD in the 2--8~keV range is $6.8\pm1.3$\%, corresponding to a detection significance of $5.2\sigma$.
-We also approximated the PD as a function of energy using a linear model.
-The fit does not show any statistically significant deviation from a constant PD, i.e. there is no evidence for either an increase or a decrease with energy if accounting for the uncertainties (see the values in Table~\ref{tab:pd_energy_derot}).
+Thus, polarimetric analysis yields magnetic obliquity in the range $\theta \simeq 30\degr$--$65\degr$, corresponding to an intermediate viewing geometry.
+In this configuration, the angle between the line of sight and the magnetic axis varies significantly over the spin period, which does not favor simple or symmetric pulse profiles.
+The complexity of the flux profile is also driven by the properties of the emitting regions and the accretion process, including inhomogeneities such as clumpy stellar-wind accretion previously suggested for this source \citep{Bozzo2022}.

+Such an intermediate obliquity is consistent with the range of values inferred for other accreting XRPs observed with \ixpe \citep[see, for a recent review,][]{Poutanen2024Galax}, which span from nearly aligned to nearly orthogonal rotators.
+At the same time, \src\ complements the existing \ixpe\ sample by providing the first geometric constraints for an extremely slowly rotating XRP accreting from the wind of a red supergiant companion.